Click-to-message for AdWords and Google My Buisness is an easy, effective way to step up your SMS marketing efforts. Here's how to get it set up.

 If your conversation with a customer requires the exchange of this kind of protected data, jump on to a phone call instead.
 With SimpleTexting, you can text-enable your existing number meaning you can text and call on the same line!

 Thousands of businesses are benefitting from click-to-message.
 Discover how easy it is to find qualified leads and connect with customers using SMS.
-Sign up for a 14-day free trial of SimpleTexting then follow the steps above!
+Sign up for a 14-day free trial of SimpleTexting today!